skoobasteeve/successfactors-auth/README.md

    ``` shell
    pip install successfactors_auth
    ```
+   Depending on your OS, you may need to install additional system packages, see [xmlsec documentation](https://pypi.org/project/xmlsec/).
+   **Note for macOS users:** There is a bug that prevents you from installing xmlsec with Homebrew, currently tracked in a [Github issue](https://github.com/xmlsec/python-xmlsec/issues/254).
+There are some workaround you can try, but in the mean time it may be easier to install within a container or VM.
 4. Import `successfactors_auth` into your Python >=3.9 project.
 5. Call the `successfactors_auth.get_token()` function in your Python project.
 You'll need to pass the following parameters:
     - `sf_url`: Base API url of your SuccessFactors instance, e.g. "https://api55.sapsf.eu".